Sand Mandala: A Exquisite Tibetan Buddhist Sand Art

 When we talk about Tibetan Buddhism, Tibet monks' sand art is one of the ancient traditions in the artistic aspect.

 In Tibetan culture, it's believed when young children see the Buddhist sand mandala, they get positive energy.
-Therefore, resulting in a peaceful and harmonious behavior when they grow older.
+Therefore, resulting in peaceful and harmonious behavior when they grow older.

 It is said that as long as you visualize the mandala, you can obtain vipassana or inner peace.
 If you can see the mandala, you will establish a deep relationship with the deity.
 The mandala can also purify the polluted environment and bring prosperity to the world.